instaloader/instaloader/docs/cli-options.rst

 profiles.
 To login, pass the :option:`--login` option.
 Your session cookie (not your password!) will be saved to a local file to be reused next time you want Instaloader to login.

+Instead of :option:`--login`, it is possible to use :option:`--load-cookies` to import a session from a browser.

 .. option:: --login YOUR-USERNAME, -l YOUR-USERNAME